christinegu27/christinegu27.github.io/_posts/2021-4-4-Blog-Post-0.md

 </table>
 </div>

 The groupby function from `pandas` will automatically split up the dataset by the chosen parameter, which is penguin species in this case.
-The goal of this blog post will be to create a color-coded histogram showing the body mass of the penguins.
-Each penguin species will get its own color, so penguin size can be compared between species.
+Once the data is grouped, an aggregate function (sum, count, median, etc.) can be applied to each group.
+A demonstration is shown below, where the mean is calculated by species for each of the measurements taken.

 ```python
 penguins.groupby('Species').mean().drop(['Sample Number'],axis=1)